Mickey Mouse Revue: Concert

 After a cast member recites the theater's safety spiel, the house curtains open to reveal maestro Mickey Mouse and an orchestra made up of various Disney characters.
-After Mickey gives his count-off, the orchestra performs a medley of Disney songs; they are "Heigh-Ho", "Whistle While You Work", "When You Wish Upon a Star" and "Hi-Diddle-Dee-Dee".
+After Mickey gives his count-off, the orchestra performs a medley of Disney songs ("Heigh-Ho", "Whistle While You Work", "When You Wish Upon a Star", and "Hi-Diddle-Dee-Dee").
 After they finish, they are lowered into the orchestra pit as the theater falls into darkness.

 A spotlight is projected onto the side curtains, depicting a shadow of the Big Bad Wolf sneaking into the set.
-Afterward, a side curtain opens to reveal a scene from Three Little Pigs that takes place in Pratical Pig's brick house, in which the pigs play and sing "Who's Afraid of the Big Bad Wolf?"
+Afterward, a side curtain opens to reveal a scene from Three Little Pigs that takes place in Practical Pig's brick house, in which the pigs play and sing "Who's Afraid of the Big Bad Wolf?"

 The next act depicts scenes from Snow White and the Seven Dwarfs; the first has Snow White singing "I'm Wishing" to a group of forest animals, while the second features the Seven Dwarfs performing "The Silly Song" in their cottage.

 On the far right of the stage, a scene from Alice in Wonderland appears, depicting Alice singing "All in the Golden Afternoon" along with a garden of live flowers as they sway in time with the song.

-In the following act, The Three Caballeros appear to sing their theme song, with Donald Duck on maracas, Jose Carioca on guitar, and Panchito firing his pistols.
+In the following act, The Three Caballeros appear to sing their theme song, with Donald Duck on maracas, José Carioca on guitar, and Panchito firing his pistols.
 Throughout their act, the trio disappears and reappears in various spots around the theater.

 On the far left of the stage, a scene from Cinderella shows up, and the Fairy Godmother sings "Bibbidi-Bobbidi-Boo" while she magically transforms Cinderella's rags into a sparkling ballgown.
-After the scene fades out, a spotlight is produced on the side curtains, depicting Cinderella and her Prince Charming waltzing to "So This is Love".
+After the scene fades out, a spotlight is produced on the side curtains, depicting Cinderella and her Prince Charming waltzing to "So This Is Love".

 For the grand finale, Br'er Rabbit, Br'er Fox and Br'er Bear appear to sing "Zip-a-Dee-Doo-Dah", while Mickey and the orchestra rise from their pit.
 As they play, characters from the previous acts reappear to join in the song, and the side curtains part to reveal a bright, sunny field as a rainbow gleams over the horizon.
-Once the performance concludes, the performers solemnly wrap up by singing the "Mickey Mouse Alma Mater", while the lights fade until there is only a spotlight shining on Mickey, who turns his direction to the audience, and takes a bow as all the other characters vanish from the show.
+Once the performance concludes, the performers solemnly wrap up by singing the "Mickey Mouse March", while the lights fade until there is only a spotlight shining on Mickey, who turns his direction to the audience, and takes a bow as all the other characters vanish from the show.

 Mickey thanks the audience for watching the show and bids farewell.
 The house curtains close, and the cast member recites another spiel as the guests exit the theater.